buildpacks/docs/content/docs/extension-author-guide/create-extension/why-dockerfiles.md

 ### Create a builder with extensions and publish it

-1. Ensure experimental features are enabled: `$workspace/pack/out/pack config experimental true`
+1. Ensure experimental features are enabled: `pack config experimental true`

 2. Download the latest lifecycle tarball from the GitHub release
    page: https://github.com/buildpacks/lifecycle/releases/tag/v0.15.1